Using drones for land surveying

 Using drone for land surveying is becoming an increasing must have.
 The immediate and reliable collection of high-quality aerial imagery and a variety of industry standard image processing options give the ability to gather aerial imagery faster, more accurately and more cost-effectively than satellites or manned aircraft.

 ROAVR uses long duration fixed wing and rotary wing systems for drone land surveying.
-These fixed-wing drones can stay aloft for up to 60 minutes and cover 100’s of hectares per day.
+These fixed-wing drones can stay aloft for up to 60 minutes and cover around 600 hectares per day.
 For still oblique imagery we use stable vertical take off multi-rotor platforms.

 In addition, 3D models can be created for a variety of monitoring, promotional or survey purposes.